Voltstro-Studios/UnityVoltBuilder/README.md

 - Easy to get at menu of settings to build your Unity player.
 - Build Actions (Can add custom GUI to the tool, do something before and after a build)
+	- Two provided ones are supplied, CopyFilesOnBuild and RunOnBuild
 - Easily do a "Quick" build, a new build, or a scripts only build.

 # Installation